ruricolist/FXML/README.md

 - Klacks handles namespaces correctly.
 - XML parser does not reverse attribute lists.

 Security:
 - DTDs are forbidden by default.
 - Entity definitions in DTDs are forbidden by default.
 - External references in DTDS are forbidden by default.

 New features:
-- Backward compatibility with CXML.
+- Backward compatibility with CXML (system `fxml/cxml`).
 - Restarts allow recovery from many simple XML problems.
 - Inline (callback-based) SAX handlers.
-- Multiplexing SAX handlers.
+- SAX handlers that return multiple values.
 - Document fragment support in STP.
 - DOM and STP are (partially) compatible.